North Dakota Pooled Trust

 Are there limitations to the North Dakota Pooled Trust?

-The Trustee has total discretion over payment of the funds to the beneficiary in accordance with the terms of the Trust.
-Payments may not be made directly to the beneficiary.
-Upon the death of a beneficiary of a Special Needs Pooled Trust (funded by the individual), claims for reimbursement of Medicaid must be repaid to the State before funds are distributed to the beneficiary’s estate.
-Financial transfers to a Special Needs Pooled Trust may impact eligibility for Basic Care of the Beneficiary.
+The Trustee has full discretion over the distribution of the funds to the beneficiary, in accordance with the Trust's terms.
+Payments cannot be made directly to the beneficiary.
+Upon the death of a beneficiary of a Special Needs Pooled Trust (funded by the individual), Medicaid claims must be reimbursed to the State before any funds are distributed to the beneficiary's estate.
+Financial transfers to a Special Needs Pooled Trust may affect the beneficiary's eligibility for Basic Care.

 What are the fees of the North Dakota Pooled Trust?

 The Funds Manager charges an annual investment fee.
-The Trustee charges a one-time enrollment fee and hourly fees for services performed.
-A minimum annual fee is charged for administration.
+The Trustee charges a one-time enrollment fee and hourly charges for services rendered.
+A minimum annual fee is required for administration.

 What are the advantages of the North Dakota Pooled Trust?

-The sub-accounts are pooled into one account managed by a bank trust department that allows for a higher rate of return than would be possible if funds were invested separately.
-Some banks are reluctant to administer small trusts and may charge fees that small trusts are unable to pay.
-Banks generally are not involved with the regulations for public assistance programs such as Medicaid, SSI, and housing programs.
+Each individual's account is pooled into a single account managed by a bank's trust department allowing for a higher rate of return than if the funds were invested separately.
+Some banks may be hesitant to manage small trusts and could charge fees that these trusts cannot afford to pay.